kevinw/GodotVisionExample/README.md

 - Hit play.
 You'll get an error that you need to "Trust and Enable" the macros in `SwiftGodot` and `SwiftGodotKit`.
 You may need to click the build error in the issues tab to enable them.
 - Hit play again.
 The first build will be slow, since we need to compile SwiftGodot, which includes Swift bindings for all of Godot's gdextension API.
 Subsequent builds will be faster!

+## To Hack on GodotVision

+Clone the [GodotVision](https://github.com/kevinw/GodotVision) repository next to your project.
+Drag the GodotVision folder onto your Xcode project's navigator/file tree on the left.
+This establishes a local package dependency and changes to GodotVision you make will have immediate effect in your project.